conda/conda-pack/docs/source/index.rst

 - Bundling an application with its environment for deployment

-- Packaging a conda environment for usage with Apache Spark (:doc:`see here
-  <spark>` for more information).
+- Packaging a conda environment for usage with Apache Spark when deploying on YARN (:doc:`see here <spark>` for more information).

 - Packaging a conda environment for deployment on Apache YARN.
 One way to do this is to use `Skein <https://jcrist.github.io/skein/>`_.